Redocly/redocly-cli/docs/rules/no-required-schema-properties-undefined.md

         example: doggie
 ```

-The rule works case-sensitive, which means a property `name` will be invalid in combination with the string `Name` in the `required` list:
+The rule is case-sensitive, which means a property `name` does not match the string `Name` in the `required` list:

 ```yaml
 schemas: